Come and See!

 The Nativity of Our Lord Jesus Christ Monastery is a Church institution, living and acting as a community of women, and consists of Orthodox Christians who voluntarily have chosen the monastic way of life for spiritual and moral perfection and the common confession of the Orthodox faith.
 This Monastery is considered a diocesan monastery, and as such shall be under the supervision of the diocesan bishop in the Diocese of the South.

-The monastic community of the Nativity of Our Lord Jesus Christ Monastery is in the jurisdiction of the Orthodox Church in America (OCA) under the omophorion of Most Reverend Nikon Archbishop of Boston, New England, and the Albanian Archdiocese, Locum Tenens of the Diocese of the South.
+The monastic community of the Nativity of Our Lord Jesus Christ Monastery is in the jurisdiction of the Orthodox Church in America (OCA) under the omophorion of Most Reverend Alexander Archbishop of Dallas and the South.

 A little history...